A Linear Response relation for perturbations in compact stars and the classical Einstein-Langevin formalism: Acknowledgements

 \section{Acknowledgements}

-The author is thankful to Nils Andersson of helpful comments, and Rajesh Nayak for initial discussions towards the overall theme of Einstein Langevin equations over a period of time.
+The author is thankful to Profs., Nils Andersson of helpful comments, Rajesh Nayak for initial discussions towards the overall theme over a period of time, and to Profs, Deepak Dhar and A.D Gangal for useful short discussions on basic concepts from statistical physics.
 Part of the work done in this article was carried out during the project funded by DST, India under grant no. DST-WoSA/PM100/2016 at IISER Pune, India.